john2x/x-marks-the-spot.vim/README.md

 1. Allow mode 1 to "cycle" to the first/last mark when at the last/first mark.
 2. Add an option to limit one mark per line.
+3. Don't store marks in a dict anymore.

 License
 -------